hexolan/development/experimentation/eventdriven-sagas/README.md

 ### Two Methods
 ```
 Orchestration - an orchestrator (object) tells the participants what local transactions to execute
+  > tighter coupling (+ single point of failure) - as services are coupled to the saga

 Choreography - each local transaction publishes domain events that trigger local transactions in other services
   > A choreography-based saga can publish events using Aggregates and Domain Events (DDD)
+  > services have more autonomy and independence
+  > easier to add/remove services from system without disrupting overall flow
 ```

+In short:
+Orchestration = centralised decision making Choreography = distributed decision making

+The two methods can be combined in different flows.

 ### Orchestration
 ![Orchestration src.
 MicroservicesIO](./research/orchestration-1.png)